VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/taxes.md

   * Click **OK**
     The created display name will be displayed in the list.
 8. Click **Finish**.
-  The created Tax will be displayed in the list.В
+  The created Tax will be displayed in the list.
   Open it to setup Tax values for different Tax categories and Jurisdiction groups.
 9. Open **Tax** (see Editing Tax section of this guide page to open tax).
 10. Open **Tax values** tab.